Updated July 14, 2023

 - Conformity: Most investors, lenders, and other stakeholders use published financial statements as the only trustworthy source of information.
 Such an independent audit of the statements assures these users that the financial accounts and the disclosures have been prepared per the guidelines of the relevant accounting principles, e.g., GAAP.

 - Complexity: The chances of misinterpretations and unintended errors increase with the increase in accounting complexity in the subject entity.
-Hence, an independent audit ensures that the risk of misunderstandings or mistakes is reduced to a large extent.
+Hence, an independent audit ensures that the risk of misunderstandings or mistakes reduces to a large extent.

 Importance of Financial Statement Audit

-The importance of a financial statement audit can be assessed based on the following:
+The importance of a financial statement audit can on the following basis :

-- The quality of financial reporting can be improved significantly through a rigorous audit process.
+- The quality of financial reporting can improve significantly through a rigorous audit process.

 - The audit process assures the investors that the amounts captured in the financial statements and accompanying notes are correct and unbiased.